jameslawson/new-machine/README.md

 - Admin rights
 - Set up your proxy `$HTTP_PROXY`, `$HTTPS_PROXY` if needed
-- Download/update Xcode and accept the Xcode Licence Agreement.
+- Download/update Xcode and accept the Xcode Licence Agreement
+- If necessary, copy `.bash_profile`, `.ssh/`, certificates, any other non-public files to your machine

 License: MIT